Skip to Content

 Garlic Shrimp Stir Fry

-Juicy shrimp are sautéed with a gorgeous rainbow of vegetables and an Asian garlic sauce in this easy, fast, delicious garlic shrimp stir-fry.
+Juicy shrimp are sautéed with a gorgeous rainbow of vegetables and a garlic sauce in this easy, fast, delicious garlic shrimp stir-fry.

 Garlic Shrimp Stir Fry with snow peas and bell peppers over rice on a plate